OpensourceICTSolutions/zabbix-maintenance-from-frontend/README.md

 # Zabbix set maintenance from frontend
-Welcome to the Opensource ICT Solutions GitHub, where you'll find all kinds of usefull Zabbix resources.
+Welcome to the Opensource ICT Solutions GitHub, where you'll find all kinds of useful Zabbix resources.

 This script is a script written in Python to create Zabbix maintenance from the frontend as a Zabbix user.
 As a Zabbix user it is not possible to create maintenance in the frontend because maintenance is not available on this user level.
 This script makes it possible.